stevegbrooks/stock-search/readme.md

 ## User Settings

 In order to use this program you'll need to have an account with an API.
 After you have an account and have your keys (or username and password), you can enter those credentials by building a subclass to `APIKeys`.

+You'll have to build out subclasses of `StockAPICaller` for each API that you want to use.
+See my examples of `Intrinio` and `GuruFocus`.

 You'll then have to enter your desired datapoints in a subclass of `AppSettings`, build out a subclass of `OutputManager`, and amend the `AppSettingsFactory` to accomdate your settings.